vsivsi/gridfs-locks/README.md

 # gridfs-locks

- `gridfs-locks` implements distributed and [fair read/write locking](https://en.wikipedia.org/wiki/Readers-writer_lock) based on [MongoDB](http://www.mongodb.org/), and is specifically designed to make MongoDB's [GridFS](http://docs.mongodb.org/manual/reference/gridfs/) file-store safe for concurrent access.
+ `gridfs-locks` implements distributed and [fair read/write locking](https://en.wikipedia.org/wiki/Readers-writer_lock) based on [MongoDB](http://www.mongodb.org/), and is specifically designed to make MongoDB's [GridFS](http://docs.mongodb.org/manual/reference/gridfs/) file-store [safe for concurrent access](https://jira.mongodb.org/browse/NODE-157).
 It is a [node.js](http://nodejs.org/) [npm package](https://www.npmjs.org/package/gridfs-locks) built on top of the [native `mongodb` driver](https://www.npmjs.org/package/mongodb), and is compatible with the native [GridStore](https://github.com/mongodb/node-mongodb-native/blob/master/docs/gridfs.md) implementation.

-NOTE: if you are a [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) user, but need the locking capabilities of this package, you should check out [gridfs-locking-stream](https://www.npmjs.org/package/gridfs-locking-stream).
-It is basically gridfs-stream + gridfs-locks
+NOTE: if you use [gridfs-stream](https://www.npmjs.org/package/gridfs-stream) and need the locking capabilities of this package (and you probably do, see the "Why?" section at the bottom of this README), you should check out [gridfs-locking-stream](https://www.npmjs.org/package/gridfs-locking-stream).
+It is basically gridfs-stream + gridfs-locks.

-## Why?

-I know what you're thinking:
--   why does there need to be yet another locking library for node?
--   why not do this using [Redis](http://redis.io/), or better yet use one of the [existing Redis solutions](https://github.com/search?q=redis+locks&search_target=global)?
--   wait, safe concurrent access [isn't already baked into MongoDB GridFS](https://jira.mongodb.org/browse/NODE-157)?

-I'll answer these in reverse order...
-GridFS is MongoDB's file store technology; really it's just a bunch of "data model" conventions making it possible to store binary blobs of arbitrarily large non-JSON data in MongoDB collections.
-And it's totally useful.

-However, the GridFS data model says nothing about how to safely synchronize attempted concurrent read/write access to stored files.
-This is a problem because GridFS uses two separate collections to store file metadata and data chunks, respectively.
-And since [MongoDB has no native support for atomic multi-operation transactions](http://docs.mongodb.org/manual/tutorial/isolate-sequence-of-operations/), this turns out to be a critical omission for almost any real-world use of GridFS.

-The official node.js native mongo driver's [GridStore](https://github.com/mongodb/node-mongodb-native/blob/master/docs/gridfs.md) library is only "safe" (won't throw errors and/or corrupt GridFS data files) under two possible scenarios:

-1. Once created, files are strictly read-only.
-After the initial write, they can never be changed or deleted.
-2. An application **never** attempts to access a file when any kind of write or delete is also in progress.

-Neither of these constraints is acceptable for most real applications likely to be built with node.js using MongoDB.
-The solution is an efficient and robust locking mechanism to enforce condition #2 above by properly synchronizing read/write accesses.
-That is what this package provides.

-[Redis](http://redis.io/) is an amazing tool and this task could be certainly be done using Redis, but in this case we are already using MongoDB and it also has the capability to get the job done, so adding an unnecessary dependency on another server technology is undesirable.

-I tailored this library to use MongoDB and mirror the GridFS data model in the hopes that it may inspire the MongoDB team to add official concurrency features to a future version of the GridFS specification.
-In the meantime, this library will hopefully suffice in making GridFS generally useful for real world applications.
-I welcome all feedback.
+## What's new in v1.0.0
+Following the [semantic versioning](http://semver.org/) spec, version 1.0.0 contains a few breaking changes from the prototype 0.0.x of `gridfs-locks`.
+The main difference is that v1.0.0 Lock and LockCollection objects are now [event-emitters](http://nodejs.org/api/events.html).
+There are three primary impacts of these changes:
+1. Async callbacks have been eliminated from API functions and replaced by events
+2. A much richer set of async events (eg lock expirations) can now be observed and handled in a much more intuitive way
+3. Locks for removed files can be also be removed so they don't fill up the lock collection

 ### Installation